 on the real cars as possible.
 And most relevant are lenght, width and

-height, as these are the dimensions that must de reduced by 1/24 to
+height, as these are the dimensions that must be reduced to scale in order to

 turn it into an actual true to scale slotcar.
 Funny enough we've found

-that quite a few models are not 1/24 at all (besides the obvious 1/25th
+that quite a few models are not true to scale at all!.

 The latest devellopment found at some of the Slotkit manufacturers is

 to "improve" the dimensions of their models to get a better